 - Implement Google SafetyNet Attestation API – ctsProfile and basicIntegrity

-Many security researchers and penetration testers use virtual devices for testing the security of Android applications.
-Having emulator detection gives one layer of additional projection to your application against runtime manipulation.
+Many security researchers and penetration testers use virtual devices to test the security of Android applications.
+Having emulator detection gives one layer of additional protection to your application against runtime manipulation.

 2. Google SafetyNet Attestation API – ctsProfile and basicIntegrity

-SafetyNet is an Android API that creates profiles of devices according to software and hardware information and then compares it to a list of whitelisted device models, which have cleared Android compatibility testing.
+The SafetyNet Attestation API creates device profiles based on software and hardware information, comparing them to a list of whitelisted device models that have passed Android compatibility testing.

-Unmodified devices certified by Google can pass ctsProfileMatch check.
-These types of devices will generally fail ctsProfileMatch check:
+Result Interpretation: Unmodified devices certified by Google can pass the ctsProfileMatch check.
+The following types of devices will generally fail ctsProfileMatch check:

 - Devices that fail basicIntegrity